 - Hang your odour bag, or bear can off ground at least 200 feet from the camp.

 This mistake might ruin your first backpacking trip.
 From waiting until the actual hike to break into your hiking boots to forgetting to change your socks during long hiking trips, any disregard may lead to sores and blisters.

 - To avoid blisters, make sure to test out your hiking boots before the actual hike.

 - Make sure also to bring water-proof breathable socks for long walks.

 - When hiking, change your socks frequently.
 Frequent socks change prevents them from being soaked in sweat, which in turn reduces the risk of painful blisters.

 - Keep your feet clean and dry to avoid blisters.
 At the end of the day, wash your feet, and let them air dry.

 - And in case of blisters, address them early before they become open wounds.

 #13.
 Not Using Trekking Poles

-I didn’t know that using trekking poles helps protect my knees from undue pressure, especially when walking downhill and offers extra power when walking uphill.
+Using trekking poles helps protect your knees from undue pressure, especially when walking downhill and offers extra power when walking uphill.
 Other uses of trekking poles include: